Substra/substra-documentation/README.md

 ## Add a new example

-- Put the example folder in `connect-documentation/examples` if it is a Substra example, `connect-documentation/connectlib_examples` if it is a Connectlib example.
+- Put the example folder in `connect-documentation/examples` if it is a Substra example, `connect-documentation/substrafl_examples` if it is a Substrafl example.
 - create a `README.rst` file at the root of the example
 - The main file that is executed must match the regex `plot_*.py`, e.g. `plot_titanic.py` ([source](https://sphinx-gallery.github.io/stable/configuration.html?highlight=examples_dirs#parsing-and-executing-examples-via-matching-patterns))
 - The main file must start by a docstring like described in the [Sphinx gallery documentation](- The main file that is executed must match the regex `plot_*.py`, e.g. `plot_titanic.py` ([source](https://sphinx-gallery.github.io/stable/configuration.html?highlight=examples_dirs#parsing-and-executing-examples-via-matching-patterns))).
 It must also be structured as described in the Sphinx gallery documentation.